 The basic idea of the advice is to help keep your head, and spine close to the neutral position most of your day, so your spine is not bending, twisting or arching.

-If you get your seat set up correctly, you will be able to sit upright with no effort.
+If you get your seat set up correctly and are found the best sitting posture, you will be able to sit upright with no effort.

 You should not slouch even though you are relaxed.
 This relaxed, upright posture is a requirement of the unwinding process.

 And is achieved by using the height, angle and firmness of the seat to counter the direction in which your body collapses/slouches, so your body stays upright without effort.
 Not following the advice, will at best, slow the overall recovery time and at worst, pull/push bones out of place repeatedly; causing new misalignments and halting recovery.
 Read on to find out more…

 The Advice – Best Sitting Posture